danangan/learning-notes/kafka/index.md

 ### Topic

 Messages in Kafka is sent into a topic.
-Topic is defined using an ID.
+Topic is defined using an string id.
 Message producer send message into a topic, and message consumer could subcribe into a topic to receive message.

 ### Message